 But there are vital lessons to learn from the events of 1692.
 As a society, America still suffers from consequences made by group-thinking leaders willing to justify cancel-culture decisions with sanctimonious rhetoric.
 Rather than hiding from our National consciousness, consider reading “The Witches Salem, 1692“.
 It may turn out to be a vaccine that prevents future witch-hunts.

 If you find yourself in Salem, now through March 20, 2022 the historic Peabody Essex Museum is presenting “The Salem Witch Trails : Reckoning and Reclaiming”.
 This provocative exhibit spans three centuries of thought on the definition of “witch”.

 The first gallery features artifacts of families involved in the Witch Trials of 1692.
 A timeline of trial events wrap around the exhibit like a shroud.

 An adjacent galley includes a virtual fashion show and spectacular evening gown created by the late fashion designer Alexander McQueen. ( a direct descendant of a Salem Witch) His sartorial statement honors voices of women past, present and future.

 The final gallery is the work of photo-journalist Francis F.Denny.
 Like McQueen, Denny is also related to folks involved in the Witch Trails.
 Her family tree includes both a Salem Witch and a Witch Trail judge.
-The focus of this exhibit supports the agency of modern-women who embrace the label of Witch as a personal, spiritual force for good.
+The focus of this exhibit supports the agency of modern-women who embrace the label of Witch as a personal and spiritual force for good.
 This exhibition is a must-see.